1: Creating the app

 1.4: Create Sample Tasks

-As you are not connecting to your server and your database yet, let’s define some sample data which will be used to render a list of tasks.
-It will be an array of list items, and you can call it tasks
+As you are not connecting to your server and database yet, let’s define some sample data, which we will use shortly to render a list of tasks.
+Add the code below to the App.js file:

 imports/ui/App.js